sws-computersysteme/azure-ai-travel-agents/docs/advanced-setup.md

 ---
 # Advanced Setup

-This section provides advanced setup instructions for running the application in a containerized environment using Docker.
-It is recommended to use the provided scripts for a smoother experience, but if you prefer to run the services manually, follow these steps.
+This section provides advanced setup instructions for running the application either locally or in a containerized environment using Docker.
+It also covers how to deploy the application to Azure using the Azure Developer CLI (`azd`) and Bicep infrastructure-as-code configuration.

-## Preview the application locally
+## Preview the application

 ### Using Local LLM Providers

-If you want to use local LLM providers like [Docker models](https://docs.docker.com/ai/model-runner/), [Mistral](https://mistral.ai/) or [Llama](https://ai.meta.com/llama/), you can set the `LLM_PROVIDER` environment variable in the `./src/api/.env` file to the supported providers.
+If you want to use local LLM providers like [Docker models](https://docs.docker.com/ai/model-runner/) or [Llama](https://ai.meta.com/llama/), you can set the `LLM_PROVIDER` environment variable in the `./src/api/.env` file to the supported providers.
 This will configure the application to use the specified local LLM provider.

 The application supports the following local LLM providers:
 - **Azure Foundry Local**: This provider allows you to run models locally using Azure's AI Foundry Local service.